mtrmarko/visualizedb/BACKEND_IMPLEMENTATION.md

 ## Summary

-This implementation provides a complete, production-ready backend for ChartDB with:
+This implementation provides a complete, production-ready backend for VisualizeDB with:

 - **23 backend files** (20+ new files)
 - **15 frontend files** (10+ new files)